 Your starting times and meal times are pre-arranged and it is essential that these are adhered to.
 A party overrunning its allotted times may find that later starters are prevented from playing.
 You will be notified of your tee times when your booking is confirmed.
 Starting is at 10 minute intervals and play will be from the yellow tees (men) or red tees (ladies).

-No posters, signs or displays may be erected, fixed to walls, trees or fences, anywhere on the premises of the club without prior authority from the club secretary.
+No posters, signs or displays may be erected, fixed to walls, trees or fences, anywhere on the premises of the club without prior authority from the Golf Operations team.

 Only wide wheeled trolleys are allowed on the course.
 The professional has a number of trolleys available for hire.
 Power trolleys are usually allowed but there may be restrictions during inclement weather.
 Visitors bringing trolleys are advised to check the playing conditions prior to their visit.

 The club has five buggies for hire and can be booked through the office or professional’s shop.
 If a member of your party wishes to bring his own buggy then you must contact the office well in advance of your visit to make the necessary arrangements; please note that only single seater buggies will be allowed.
 All buggy users should be aware that in the event of adverse ground conditions the use of buggies may be restricted or prohibited.
 Up to date information can be obtained by telephoning the information line on 01200 442864 or contacting the professional’s shop on 01200 422292 Option 2.

 Greenkeepers and players are competing for time on the course.
 Every effort is made to ensure that play is relatively unaffected by course work but the vagaries of the weather require the greenkeeper to execute major works when weather permits.
 Mowing, drain clearing, fertilising and weed killing, bunker and tee renovation or the temporary decommissioning of a green will have little effect on play.
 However, if play is on to a number of temporary greens, or a hole is completely closed the secretary is empowered at his absolute discretion to reduce the green fee.